-Cohort Studies

-Studies that are observational cohort, case-controlled and cross-sectional studies must include submission of STROBE checklist addressing the guidelines available at: "www.strobe-statement.org/index.php?id=avao;ab;e-checklists")
+Cohort Studies.
+Studies that are observational cohort, case-controlled and cross-sectional studies must include submission of STROBE checklist addressing the guidelines available at: "www.strobe-statement.org/index.php?id=avao;ab; e-checklists".
+The statement in the text should be accompanied by a numbered reference to the guidelines.